jyhmiinlin/jyhmiinlin.github.io/index.md

 1.<a href="https://github.com/jyhmiinlin/pynufft">pynufft</a> is a python version of NUFFT, using the split-Bregman method and coil combination.
 The GPU version has only been tested for iterative PROPELLER reconstruction.
 The software requires numpy, scipy, reikna <a href="https://pypi.python.org/pypi/reikna"> to use GPU acceleration.

-2.<a href="https://github.com/jyhmiinlin/rfov">rfov</a> an accelerated version of pynufft, using rFOV
+2.<a href="https://github.com/jyhmiinlin/rfov">rfov</a>: An accelerated version of pynufft, using rFOV

+3.<a href="https://github.com/jyhmiinlin/cineFSE">cineFSE</a>: Iterative reconstruction for cine fast-spin echo (cine FSE)

 # Journal Articles